microsoft/rushstack-websites/websites/rushjs.io/docs/pages/configs/experiments_json.md

   // "usePnpmPreferFrozenLockfileForRushUpdate": true,

   /**
+   * By default, 'rush update' runs as a single operation.
+   * Set this option to true to instead update the lockfile with `--lockfile-only`, then perform a `--frozen-lockfile` install.
+   * Necessary when using the `afterAllResolved` hook in .pnpmfile.cjs.
+   */
+  // "usePnpmLockfileOnlyThenFrozenLockfileForRushUpdate": true,

+  /**
    * If using the 'preventManualShrinkwrapChanges' option, restricts the hash to only include the layout of external dependencies.
    * Used to allow links between workspace projects or the addition/removal of references to existing dependency versions to not
    * cause hash changes.